MLB Playoffs: Everything you need to know about ALDS between Yankees vs. Indians

 * Games 4 and 5 are if necessary in the best-of-five series

-The Yankees and Indians are two of baseball's oldest and most storied franchises, so this is a great old-school matchup between two extremely fun and exciting ballclubs.
+The Yankees and Indians are two of baseball's oldest and most storied franchises, so this is a great old-school matchup between two extremely fun and exciting clubs.
 Here are seven things to know about the ALDS:

 The Indians won the season series

 The Yankees and Indians played two series during the regular season, both in August, with the Indians winning five of the seven games.
-They outscored New York only 35-31 in the seven games, however, so it wasn't lopsided despite the win-loss record.
-Kluber threw a masterpiece in their first head-to-head meeting of the season, allowing one run on three hits and a walk in a complete-game win on Aug.
+They outscored New York only 35-31, however, so it wasn't lopsided despite the win-loss record.
+Kluber threw a masterpiece in their first head-to-head meeting, allowing one run on three hits and a walk in a complete-game win on Aug.
 3. He struck out 11.

 Sonny Gray made his first start as a Yankee in that Aug.
-3 game, and allowed four runs (two earned) in six innings.
+3 game and allowed four runs (two earned) in six innings.
 The Yankees made three errors behind him in the first inning.

 The Indians swept three games at Yankee Stadium from Aug.
 28-30.
 The middle game of the series was rained out and made up as part of a doubleheader the next day.
 Those three wins at Yankee Stadium were wins No. 5, 6, and 7 during Cleveland's AL record 22-game winning streak.